QuentinRa/blog.quentinra.dev/programming-languages/high-level/func/ocaml/index.md

 <details class="details-border">
 <summary>ocamlfind</summary>

-OCaml find to do a lot of things involving libraries.
+OCaml find command does a lot of things involving libraries.
 One usage could be to compile using `ocamlc` files that use external libraries.

 ```bash
 # create a file "test"